deepray-AI/opt-tensorflow/cudnn-frontend/README.md

 ## Documentation
 Documentation can be found at https://nvidia.github.io/cudnn-frontend/

+## Contributing:
+At this point we are not accepting any external PRs.
+Please create an issue in github and we will get to it.

 ## Feedback
 Support, resources, and information about cuDNN can be found online at https://developer.nvidia.com/cudnn.